 Movement three (Of Quiet Reflection) depicts “Mount Katahdin from Millinocket Camp” (1895) as Church was nearing the end of his life, standing on the summit of his accomplishments while reflecting on a life that was full of both triumph and tragedy.
 The music, here, is at once warm and bittersweet, each member of the quartet shining through in turn.

 Each member of the quartet faces beautiful but undeniably challenging music from the score.
 Christina’s bassoon reaches rare, breathless heights in the long, flowing phrases.
 Laura’s horn takes flight in the first movement and rarely touches ground — soaring higher and broader with each heroic phrase.
 Anne’s clarinet both soars and plumbs the depths — shifting rapidly between melody and counter-melody.
 Meanwhile, I’m navigating the piano score which sometimes takes on the role of “canvas” allowing the other members of the quartet to shine, but also has its own shining, shimmering moments.

 Manitou Winds is excited to present this lush and evocative work by Daniel Baldwin for our New Voices concert.
-We certainly look forward to exploring other works by Daniel in our future programs and hope you’ll join us in May for this one-of-a-kind, musical journey.
+We certainly look forward to exploring other works by Daniel in our future programs and hope you’ll join us for this one-of-a-kind, musical journey.